Takeoff-Monkey/Scope-Scoring/replit.md

 ```

 ## Running the Application
 The app runs on port 5000.
-Upload an Excel file with scope extractor output to get AI-powered scoring for each ERW company.
+Upload Excel files with scope extractor output to get AI-powered scoring for each ERW company.

+## Multi-File Upload
+When multiple files are uploaded, they are treated as belonging to the same job.
+The system combines all scope data from all files and provides a single consolidated assessment.
+This is useful when a project's scope is split across multiple Excel files (e.g., Civils and DDS extracts for the same job).

 ## Input File Formats
 Supports both Civils-style and DDS-style scope extractor Excel formats with columns for sheet info and scope indicators like Retaining walls, Concrete flatwork, Irrigation, Pavers, etc.